deividastalocka-source/genio-gym-management-system/docs/02-database-design.md

 ## Overview

 The Gym Management System was built using a relational database structure in Genio.
-The database was designed to organise information about clients, employees, instructors, gyms and workout plans.
+The database was designed to organise information about clients, employees, gyms, instructors, workout plans, workout types and exercises.

-Primary and foreign keys were used to connect related information between the tables.
+Primary and foreign keys were used to connect related information between the tables and allow data to be reused throughout the system.

 ## Database Model

-The database model contains five main tables:
+The database model focuses on five main tables:

 - Client
 - Employee